browserengineering/book/book/embeds.md

 ===================

 Scripts and events now function properly in iframes, but user input does not.
-It's not (yet) possible to click on a element in an iframe, rotate through its focusable elements, scroll it, or generate an accessibility tree.
+It's not (yet) possible to click on a element in an iframe in our toy browser, rotate through its focusable elements, scroll it, or generate an accessibility tree.

 Let's fix that.
 First, as usual, delegate click logic from `Tab` to the root `Frame`.
 (I haven't shown the `click` method on `Frame` because it's otherwise